DISCERNING READERS

 Revenue and Profit Productivity

-In a corporation of 305,300 employees, it is critical that each and every individual employee maximizes their productivity in generating revenue and net income.
+In a corporation of 293,400 employees (as of the end of 2024), it is critical that each and every individual employee maximizes their productivity in generating revenue and net income.
 Some think that employee sales and profit productivity are an "employee" measurement, but in reality they are one of the best measurements to define the performance of a corporation's corner office.

-A high-quality color slide with the tagline: Arvind Krishna's Overall Employee Sales and Profit Productivity Performance from 2020 to 2023.
+A high-quality color slide with the tagline: Arvind Krishna's Employee Revenue and Profit Productivity from 2020 to 2024.

 When considering these two metrics, how is Arvind Krishna performing?
 What did he inherit from his predecessors: Rometty, Palmisano, and Gerstner?